-While out in Vegas I was chatting with a designer friend and his watch happened to catch my eye.
+Recently I was chatting with a designer friend and his watch happened to catch my eye.
 It was pretty classic looking, and upon further inspection, I noticed a red star and a few Chinese characters on its face.
 Intrigued, I needed to know more and inquired as to it.
 “It’s a reproduction Chinese pilot’s watch from the ’60s.” my friend said.
-I took a few photos and when I got home did a little investigating on the internets.
+I took a few photos and when I got home did a little investigating on the internet.
 Sure enough the watch is called the Seagull 1963 and it has been recently reissued.
 Seems like the heritage trend has even extended all the way to China.

 More history from a Seagull reseller: